U.S. federal government response to the COVID-19 pandemic: Biden administration

-Regarding the emergence of SARS-CoV-2, Neil Harrison and Jeffrey Sachs have criticized the NIH for "not doing enough to promote public trust and transparency in the science surrounding SARS-CoV-2".

 Domestic response

+During his first few days in office, President Joe Biden signed 12 executive orders targeting the virus.
 On January 20, 2021, his first day as president, with the goal of containing coronavirus, Biden implemented a federal mask mandate, requiring the use of masks and social distancing in all federal buildings, on federal lands, and by federal employees and contractors.
 Biden also signed an order on January 21, 2021, that directed FEMA to offer full reimbursements to states for the cost of using their own National Guard personnel and emergency supplies such as personal protective equipment in schools.

 On January 21, 2021, the administration released a 200-page document titled "National Strategy for the COVID-19 Response and Pandemic Preparedness."
 Biden also created the White House COVID-19 Response Team to succeed the COVID-19 Advisory Board for a unified federal government response.
 On January 21, 2021, Biden issued two executive orders, one on the importance of addressing systemic racism and health disparities plaguing underserved communities, and the second on establishing a unified testing strategy across the United States.
 The first order calls for a COVID-19 Health Equity Task Force to be established through the Department of Health and Human Services.
 It will include government and non-government officials to ensure an "equitable" pandemic response and recovery.
 The second order calls for a National Pandemic Testing Board to be established to improve US coronavirus testing capacity.
 On January 21, 2021, Biden signed an executive order to increase access to healthcare and therapeutics for COVID-19.